12Starlight/linux/file_system/locate_find.md

 The `-ok` option can also be used, to prompt the user for permission before each action.

-This can be tedious for a large number of files, but provides an extra layer of security of a small number of files; especially when doing destructive processes such as deletion.
+This can be tedious for a large number of files, but provides an extra layer of security; especially when doing destructive processes such as deletion.

 An example may be: